 The Company has entered into various research, development, license and supply agreements with Baxalta, SynBio, Serum Institute and Pharmsynthez.
 Baxalta is a related party of the Company, with a share ownership of approximately 8.0% and 8.9% as of March 31, 2016 and 2015, respectively.
 SynBio is an affiliate of the Company, with a share ownership of approximately 36.3% and 40.3% as of March 31, 2016 and 2015, respectively.
+Serum Institute is a related party of the Company, with a share ownership of approximately 8.6% and 40.3% as of March 31, 2016 and 2015, respectively.
 Serum Institute is a related party of the Company, with a share ownership of approximately 8.5% and 9.4% as of March 31, 2016 and 2015, respectively.
 Pharmsynthez is a related party of SynBio, which is an affiliate of the Company.
 In addition, two of the Company's directors hold leadership positions at SynBio and Pharmsynthez.